Level 5 Early Years Lead Practitioner Apprenticeship

 K2: How individual children learn and develop from conception to 8 years in relation to typical and atypical neurological, cognitive, social, emotional, behavioural, communication and physical development within the social, cultural context and the impact of this on their future.

-K3: Factors that have an impact upon health, well-being and early learning that can affect children from conception to 8 years.
+K3: Factors that have an impact upon health, well-being and early learning that can affect children from conception to 8 years and how children and families can make healthy and effective life choices.

-K4: Current and contemporary schools of thought to enable respectful and nurturing personal care.
+K5: Current and contemporary theories and approaches to enable respectful and nurturing personal care.

-K5: Local and national child protection and safeguarding policies and procedures in practice, identifying when a child is at risk, and how to challenge in order to protect them.
-This includes understanding the role of the designated lead for safeguarding and assimilating findings of serious case reviews.
+K6: Local and national child protection and safeguarding statutory and non-statutory frameworks, policies and procedures in practice, how to identify when a child is at risk, and how to challenge in order to protect them.
+This includes understanding the role of the designated lead for safeguarding and assimilating findings of reviews of serious cases.

 K7: Current and emerging theories of attachment and how these relate to promoting relationships effectively such as the key person approach.